ePA Explained: NCPDP SCRIPT & Surescripts Prior Authorization

 Surescripts Network and CompletEPA

 Surescripts is the dominant e-prescribing network in the United States.
-It links over 2.2 million prescribers, nearly every pharmacy, and the major PBMs and payers.
+It links over 2.32 million healthcare professionals, nearly every pharmacy, and the major PBMs and payers.
+In 2025 alone, Surescripts processed 30.5 billion health intelligence transactions – a 12.3% increase over 2024 ([32]).
 Building on this network, Surescripts introduced CompletEPA® (sometimes called Surescripts ePA) as its flagship solution for electronic prior authorizations.
 CompletEPA is embedded directly into the EHR workflow: when a PA is needed, providers use their normal prescribing tools to launch the process.

 Key aspects of CompletEPA include: